All All News Products Insights AI DevOps and CI/CD Community

 1. Retest all

-This technique involves re-running the entire test suite to ensure that recent changes have not introduced new defects.
+This technique involves re-running the entire test suite to ensure recent changes have not introduced new defects.

 2. Regression test selection